Things to do in Kopački Rit Croatia

-Kopacki rit Nature Park is a beautiful nature reserve found in eastern Croatia.
+Kopački Rit Nature Park in Croatia is a beautiful nature reserve found in Slavonia region.
 It is composed of diluvial fields, wetlands, and forests.

 No wonder it is often referred to as the “European Amazon.”
 It is best described as a fluvial, inundated plain.